Christopher Emery: Later years

 After his time as a council administrator, Emery returned to the federal government as a supervisory information technology specialist at the Architect of the Capitol (AOC) where he later served as the director of information resources management.
 Emery was promoted to chief enterprise architect of the AOC beginning in 2007.
 In this capacity, he oversaw the enterprise and technology management of the U.S. Capitol, Senate, the House of Representatives, the Library of Congress, and the Supreme Court.
 He contributed, along with other information enterprise professionals from the federal government, private sector, and academia, to the publication of The Integrated Enterprise Life Cycle: Enterprise Architecture, Investment Management, and System Development.
 With colleagues at the AOC and the National Science Foundation, Emery also published a paper for the 40th Hawaii International Conference on System Sciences.
 In 2009, he became the chief information officer of the AOC.

 In 2010, Emery served as the director of portfolio governance in the Office of the Chief CIO for the U.S. Department of Homeland Security.
 Two years later, in December 2012, he became the first chief information officer of the United States Department of Justice National Security Division.
-There he served on the DOJ CIO Council to help develop the strategic plan for the Department's information and technology goals for fiscal years 2015–2018.
+There he served on the DOJ CIO Council to help develop the strategic plan for the department's information and technology goals for fiscal years 2015–2018.

 Emery served as the chief enterprise architect for the U.S. Securities and Exchange Commission from 2015 to January 2020.

 Selected works

 Personal life

 Emery is a past resident of Laurel, Maryland, and Washington, D.C.
-He was formerly married to Penny, with whom he has one daughter and three stepchildren.
+He has one daughter and three stepchildren.